-As the head of winemaking at Atelier Phillipe Melka, winemaker Maayan Koschitzky knows how to make exceptional wine.
-He’s worked with top winemakers in the most coveted regions of the world.
+As the head of winemaking at Atelier Phillipe Melka, Napa Valley’s Maayan Koschitzky knows how to make exceptional wine.

 My main focus here is Atelier Melka.
 What we do is make great wines and truly enjoy this valley.

 That brand is Brilliant Mistake, which produces a riveting small lot, ultra premium Cabernet Sauvignon.
 Stacy & John Reinert rely on their consulting winemaker, Maayan Koschitzky heavily to produce their Napa Valley brand.
 So I am heading up Napa Valley to the quaint and somewhat subdued town of St. Helena.
 Koschitzky’s been in the valley for a little over five years and his impact has definitely been felt.
 First at Screaming Eagle, and the last three years at Atelier Phillipe Melka.
 He also has a number of clients he consults for.

 Napa Valley is an amazing place.
 There’s a lot of diversity in a very small valley.